openucx/ucc/docs/user_guide.md

 [the Github tracker](https://github.com/openucx/ucc/issues) so that this can be considered for future tuning of UCC heuristics.

+Also a MPI or other programming model implementation might need to execute a collective not supported by UCC, e.g. because the datatype or reduction operator support is lacking.
+In these cases the implementation can't call into UCC but need to leverage another collective implementation.
+See [Logging](#logging) for an example how to detect this in case of Open MPI.
+If UCC support is missing an issue report describing the use case is appreciated at [the Github tracker](https://github.com/openucx/ucc/issues) so that this can be considered for future UCC development.

 ## CLs and TLs

 UCC collective implementations are compositions of one or more **T**eam **L**ayers (TLs).